 Mary Queen of Scots movie - the life of Mary Queen of Scots on film

-With reports of a new Mary Queen of Scots movie due to be filmed later in 2017, we take a look at how the Stewart queen has been portrayed on film over the years.
-Explore Mary's life in the History Scotland Stewart monach digital special.
+With news of a new Mary Queen of Scots movie due to be released in late 2018, we take a look at how the Stewart queen has been portrayed on film over the years.

 Following the news that a Mary Queen of Scots movie will be shot in Edinburgh, starring Saoirse Ronan in the lead role, with Beau Willimon as writer, we decided to look back at three different films starring the Stewart queen, which between them span almost a century.